Hyundai Motor India Reports Q3 Margin Impact from Commodity Prices, Pune Plant Costs

 *this image is generated using AI for illustrative purposes only.

-The company's executives have identified a notable surge in commodity prices across several key materials essential to automotive manufacturing.
+The company continues to face significant commodity price pressures across several key materials essential to automotive manufacturing.
 The price increases are particularly affecting precious metals, copper, and aluminium - all critical components in modern vehicle production.

 Commodity Category: Status